PriyaChandra6/Order-Summary-Payment-Option-Card/README.md

-*Repository Title:* Order Summary & Payment Options Website
+*Repository Title:* Order Summary & Payment Options Card
 <br>
 *Description:*
-Welcome to the "Order Summary & Payment Options Website" repository!
+Welcome to the "Order Summary & Payment Options Card" repository!
 This project showcases a responsive web interface that allows users to review their order details and choose a payment method.
 It's perfect for e-commerce or checkout page implementations.
 <br>
 *Key Features:*
 - Display order items & prices.